info201b-au19/final-qducryzz/README.md

 >How greenhouse emissions of each country is related to quality of life for the residents?

 #### Question 3:
->How an increase in emission
+>How the lifespan relate to the CO2 emission?

 ## Finding Data